clemsonacm/hackpack/presents/git/git.markdown

 Need more power?
 ================
 -   Some hosts provides wikis and issue trackers
--   Pull Requests as a code review tool
+-   Pull Requests are a great code review tool
 -   Git provides hooks for automating tasks
 -   vim Fugitive
 -   `git help`